 I never understood what she meant by that until my love for lipstick began.

-Lipstick, to me, is like placing an exclamation mark on my face.
+I began wearing lipsticks when I was 19.
+Lipstick, to me, is particularly important.
+It’s like popping an exclamation mark on my face.
 It signals that I’m ready to go.
-My makeup is finished, my look is complete and I’m about to take on the day.
-Bright lipstick, deep reds in particular, offer no apology.
-I’m unapologetic, owning my choices, when I wear bright lipstick.
-The application of lipstick itself is ceremonial, a ritual I’ve come to appreciate as an integral part of my routine.
-They have a history of their own.
-The rare red of the 1940s, growing all the sparser in the 1950s.
-The frosted pale ‘barely there’ nude of the 60s, taking a backseat so that the flick of a winged eyeliner can take centre stage.
-The disco gloss of the 70s, tasting of sugary silicone.
+My makeup is finished, my look is complete, and I can take on anything.
+Bright lipstick, deep reds and pigmented purples, in particular, offer no apology.
+I’m unapologetic and owning my choices when I wear bright lipstick.
+It’s a warning sign: don’t fuck with me.
+I’ve got red lipstick on and I will take you down.
+The application of lipstick itself has become ceremonial to me, a ritual I’ve come to appreciate as an integral part of my routine.